remindmodel/remind/tutorials/10_DebuggingREMIND.md

 The file `abort.gdx` contains the latest data at the point GAMS aborted execution, which can be analysed using GAMS Studio.

-After a certain number of consecutive infeasibilities (default: `cm_abortOnConsecFail` = 5) REMIND will stop automatically, to avoid loosing too much time on an already doomed run.
+After a certain number of consecutive infeasibilities (default: `cm_abortOnConsecFail` = 2) REMIND will switch to the debug mode in which infeasibility are listed (and can be shown with `listinfes`).
+In case this does not help, it stops automatically, to avoid loosing too much time on an already doomed run.
 While REMIND sometimes is able to recover from a region being infes for 1 or 2 iterations, more will likely mean that the run will fail.
 In this case an `execution error` will be raised and the message `Run was aborted because the maximum number of consecutive failures was reached in at least one region!` can be found in the `full.log` and `full.lst` files.
 Continue with "Case 3" to solve the infeasibility.

 ### Case 2c: GDX or R file missing